StratusLab/marketplace/README.md

 Using the client
 ----------------
-On January 13th, 2016, a client has been added in the marketplace package in order to ease appliances update/migration.
+The client eases appliances update/migration.
-This client has been written to be able to use and test Stratuslab appliances with other cloud middlewares.
+This has been written to be able to test and use Stratuslab appliances (e.g. locally, with other cloud middlewares).
-The client is made of two python scripts: one saving appliances metadata having an HTTP URI; one retrieving URI from metadata.
+It is made of two python scripts: one saving appliances metadata having an HTTP URI; one retrieving URI from metadata.

 1. stratuslab_getimages.py.
 This downloads applicances metadata and dumps those that are subject to be downloaded (aka. images with an HTTP URI).